telicent-oss/telicent-access/README.md

 ### User permission attributes

-User permission attributes determine access to data within Telicent CORE©.
+User permission attributes determine access to data within Telicent CORE.
 This access control is enforced in the **Smart Caches** (both database and API) using ABAC.
 Security labels are applied to data at a granular level, and a user's attributes must meet these labels to access the information.